byteAcademy/Java-Workshops/FixedIncomeAnalysisJavaWorkshop/Readme.md

 Give the Java installation address inside your file system and also setup other system variables according to the installation Wizards.

 =========================
-How to import the project
+How to Import the Project
 =========================
 Create a new project in your Eclipse from 'File --> New --> Web --> Dynamic Web Project' and set the project name as: 'FixedIncomeAnalysisJavaWorkshop'.